langhorst/justinlanghorst.com/content/posts/2016/the-journey-to-a-sub-20-minute-5k.md

 When my daughter got into the swing of kindergarten, I did too.
 I had more time and dedicated a lot of that time to work.
 When things eased up a bit, I found myself running more, strength training more, and slowly remade that initial committment to myself to become a faster runner.

 So in March of this year I got serious.
 It was time.
-And now I'm keeping an online training log and running notes over at [Just Run Free](https://www.justrunfree.com/).
+And now I'm keeping an online training log and running notes over at Just Run Free (update: removed).